Lam1ne/sde-solver/README.md

 uv run run_all.py # or 'python run_all.py'
 ```

-## Difficulties Encountered

-- Getting the Milstein scheme to work was tricky because of the derivative term.
-- I had some issues with the random seed for the convergence test (needed to reset it for fair comparison).

 ## Future Improvements

 - [ ] Add Runge-Kutta stochastic schemes (Higher Order).